 These are the main steps involved in processing SEPA Direct Debit transactions:

 - Shopper selects SEPA Direct Debit and provides IBAN and account holder information.

-- Shopper accepts mandate authorizing their account to be debited and submits payment.
+- Shopper accepts the mandate authorizing their account to be debited and submits payment.

 - The shopper gets redirected to a post-checkout page displaying order details and receives notification of the upcoming debit (an invoice in pending status is created).